pvasek/kudu-wiki/Investigating-issues.md

 * Set your WebApp's appSettings `WEBSITE_SCM_IDLE_TIMEOUT_IN_MINUTES = <value>`.
 For instance, set to 30 if your deployment will last at most 30 mins.

 * Enable your WebApp's AlwaysOn feature.
 Our infrastructure will send requests periodically to your SCM site to keep it alive.
-Literally, same behovior as `WEBSITE_SCM_IDLE_TIMEOUT_IN_MINUTES = <large value>`.
+Literally, same behavior as `WEBSITE_SCM_IDLE_TIMEOUT_IN_MINUTES = <large value>`.